Market Penetration Strategy

 ii.
 Discounts and Bundling

-Another way to leverage price adjustments is by offering discounts and bundling products to attract more customers to create a perception of value.
+Another way to leverage price adjustments is by offering discounts and bundling products, creating a sense of value to attract more customers.

 2. Promotions and Advertising

-You may get your product noticed by using unique promotional strategies and targeted advertising.
+You can get your product noticed by using unique promotional strategies and targeted advertising.

 i.
 Online and Traditional Channels